code0monkey1/learn-typescript-fullstackopen/README.md

                 return res.status(400).send({ error: '...'});
               }

               // The `op` variable , should be of type `Operation`, but since that's not been verified , you'll get an eslint error when calling the function calculate(v1,v2,op), so ,   we can either silence the eslint rule like above ,   or assert it's type as Operation, while passing it in .
-This is not ideal , as ideally , you should use a type-guard function instead.
+This is not ideal , as ideally , you should to `type narrowing` using type-guard function instead.

                const result = calculator(
-                  Number(value1), Number(value2), op as Operation
+                  Number(value1), Number(value2), op as Operation // this will get rid of the eslint error );
-                );

                 return res.send({ result });